rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 2. LinuxComputer: This is another computer running on your internal network where you installed docker and you run the two Rustdesk containers: hbbs(RustDesk ID rendezvous / signaling server) and hbbr (RustDesk relay server).
 Both containers have dedicated IP addresses (192.168.1.150 and 192.168.1.151) configured as per the Docker installation guide (https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/docker/).
 3. Windows PC: Runs the Rustdesk client listening for incoming Rustdesk client connections.

-When the MacBook connects to the Windows PC using the internal IP address (192.168.1.102) the connection works as long as the the Rustdesk client network settings on the MacBook is configured to use the internal IP addresses (192.168.1.150 and 192.168.1.151) for the ID server and Relay server.
+When the MacBook connects to the Windows PC using the internal IP address (192.168.1.102) the connection works as long as the Rustdesk client network settings on the MacBook is configured to use the internal IP addresses (192.168.1.150 and 192.168.1.151) for the ID server and Relay server.
 However, when the MacBook connects to the Windows PC using an external domain name from the internal network there are a couple of things you need to configure as a prerequisite:

 1. You need an external domain registered (eg. myowndomain.com) as a prerequisite for this scenario.
 2. You need to configure an A record under myowndomain.com (eg. "remoteconnection") so that remoteconnection.myowndomain.com resolves to your external ISP IP address (203.100.100.12).